Solicitor and Managing Partner

 For example, if a baby’s growth rate sharply declines from its previous trajectory, this could be a sign that the placenta has separated too early from the uterus, depriving the baby of oxygen and nutrition.
-If this is overlooked, or an intervention is unjustifiably delayed, this may be grounds for a medical negligence claim.
+If this is overlooked, or an intervention is unjustifiably delayed, this may be considered negligent treatment and grounds for a medical negligence claim.

-There are also incidents of supervised neglect.
+There are also incidents of supervised neglect or negligent treatment.
 This is where a healthcare professional records potential warning signs in their notes, but does not recognise that these are warning signs.
 This can again result in avoidable delays that prevent the mother or baby from receiving an intervention until it is too late.

-During birth, a delayed reaction to problems like preeclampsia or shoulder dystocia, or failure to perform the correct manoeuvres or techniques in these circumstances, could lead to a medical negligence case if the baby suffers injuries as a result.
+During birth, a delayed reaction to problems like a wrapped umbilical cord, preeclampsia or shoulder dystocia, or failure to perform the correct manoeuvres or techniques in these circumstances, could lead to a medical negligence case if the baby suffers injuries as a result.